knabben/sawtooth-operator/README.md

 # Sawtooth Kubernetes Operator

-This is an initial test for the Dynamic Sawtooth P2P dynamic capability with seeds being added on demand,
+This is a test for the Sawtooth P2P Dynamic capability with seeds being added on demand via Custom Resource manipulation.

 ## Installing